Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 For detailed model installation and running instructions see chapter 2 in the [Atlantis manual Part I](https://research.csiro.au/atlantis/?ddownload=111).
 Here we briefly describe the main steps involved.

+## Why the users are asked to compile the code themselves?

+Atlantis is a complex modelling package that is based on a large number of processes, assumptions and equations.
+Appropriate and responsible use of such a package therefore requires users to have reasonable computational and basic coding skills.
+The [Atlantis User Guide] (https://research.csiro.au/atlantis/?ddownload=111) provides details on code libraries and routines for the processes included in Atlantis.
+This means that users can track down specific aspects of the code and make sure they are comfortable with the assumptions of the model.
+Developing and calibrating specific model applications is greatly enhanced if users can write their own print statements to understand behaviour of their specific system, e.g. recruits of a specific functional group in a specific model box.
+This means that the code has to be compiled locally after each print statement.
+Please note, that checking out, compiling and getting the example model to run on your computer will take about 1-2 hours.
+While this may seem long, the development of new application to your system is likely to take months.
+If you consider that this timeframe is too long, it is advisable to consider a simpler modelling framework.

 ## Preparing your machine
 Atlantis can be run on Linux, Windows, and MacOS operating systems.
 Depending on your operating system Atlantis requires the a number of packages and libraries to be installed.
 This includes